khushimehra-bits/ODT2026-PinPullproject/README.md

 **Response:**
 `[A game with several pins that need to pulled out using a web interface to make a coin/ several coins together go through and obstacle course down the correct shoot into the bucket which holds an ultra sonic sensor.
 It creates a fun and adrenaline filled game of chance.
-It is based partially on chance and partially on reflexes, the time sensitivity,   ]`
+It is based partially on chance and partially on reflexes, the time sensitivity, and planning. ]`

 ---